debmhteach/CS3300-Iteration3/part1.md

 and navigate to `http://localhost:3000` in your browser.

 Note: If you stop the server by hitting control-C, you will no longer be able to visit the Ruby on Rails site.
 Start the server again by repeating the last command.

+Before you commit you may need to set up SSH key https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 Lastly, push the new application to Github.
 (You will need to run the git commands every time you want to push code to GitHub.)
 ```sh